 It may feel hard to take care of your physical health if you're feeling busy or stressed by work.
 But looking after your physical health can have a big effect on your mental health.

-There are many small changes you can try to improve your overall wellbeing.
+There are many small changes you can try to improve your wellbeing.

 Your appetite might have changed since the start of the pandemic.
 This may be because your routine has changed, for example if you're working more than usual or different hours.